SudeevDivakar/Parking_Management_System/README.md

-> Note : May need to adjust styles(css + bulma) based on screen size
+> Note : May need to adjust styles(css + bulma) based on screen size OR keep window zoom at 100%

 # Parking Management System